TogExe/fwendator/README.md

+# fwendator ✨
+### Generate an interactive graph of all your discord friends and the relations between them

 welp im kinda lazy to edit the readme so heres how it looks (also its more interactive)
 ![e](https://github.com/TogExe/fwendator/blob/master/images/eee.png?raw=true)
-# fwendator ✨
-### Generate an interactive graph of all your discord friends and the relations between them
+here are stuff from the past my update hasn't changed much
 <img src="https://github.com/Escartem/fwendator/blob/master/images/graph.png?raw=true" />

 ---